-Transition to Retirement (TTR) Pension
+Transition to Retirement (TTR) Account

 Understanding the benefits

+You can open a TTR account today by transferring some of your super to an account-based pension.
 Keep in mind that you must have at least $10,000 of super money to invest, and will need to keep your super account to continue to receive your employer's contributions or make your own.

-Taking the time to calculate your salary sacrifice amounts and pension payments can provide serious super benefits without significantly reducing your take-home pay.
+Taking the time to calculate your salary sacrifice amounts and pension payments can provide super benefits without significantly reducing your take-home pay.
 The benefits you can achieve will depend on your salary, the income you need to meet your lifestyle needs, the amount in your super account, and your age.

-It's always a good idea to seek professional advice to understand if a TTR pension is for you.
+It's always a good idea to seek professional advice to understand if a TTR account is for you.